abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 know how to stop this momentum of desire because we’re not used to stopping.
 It’s also helpful to reflect on the occasions when we do happen to stop.
 We might ask ourselves, *Does stopping mean I can’t function?
-Or is it more so that when I stop and stand in awareness, I accomplish things more skillfully than when the mind is swept up by moods and thoughts?*
+Or is it more that when I stop and stand in awareness, I accomplish things more skillfully than when the mind is swept up by moods and thoughts?*